Sleep Sweet Sleep

 Exercise – You know the need to physically move is important, but right before bed is not necessarily a good time.
 Exercise can actually get you wound up and raring to go.
 Working out at least three to four hours before resting your head will reduce your core body temperature needed to acquire that restful sleep.
 You still need to make sure you are moving daily and doing something you enjoy, like running or walking, yoga, kick-boxing or whatever makes you move.
 Without enough exercise, your body won’t feel the need to rest come bedtime.

 Prepare your room – A bedroom that is cool, quiet, and dark will produce the best night’s sleep.
 Consider darkening shades or curtains or an eye mask possibly scented with lavender (a calming essential oil).
-Turn the temperature up in the winter months or cool the bedroom down in summer heat.
+Turn the temperature down in the winter months or cool the bedroom down in summer heat.
+Add a noise machine to drown out busy streets or if you live in the country, the sound of crickets is delightful.
+A good quality mattress and firm pillow allow the body to relax.

 Consistent bedtime and awakening – A sleep schedule will help encourage your natural melatonin, a hormone telling you it’s time for sleep.
 Getting into a rhythm will allow for restful sleep.